Russian diplomats risk EU expulsions over UK attack

 EU leaders also blamed Russia for the attack, but behind the scenes Europe was less united than it seemed.

-The decision to recall the EU envoy to Moscow for one month came after British prime minister Theresa May told leaders at dinner that Russia tried to kill a former spy, Sergei Skripal, using a chemical weapon in England.
+The decision to recall the EU envoy to Moscow for one month came after British prime minister Theresa May told leaders at dinner that the Kremlin had tried to kill a former spy, Sergei Skripal, using a chemical weapon in England.

 The attack "was part of a pattern of Russian aggression against Europe," she said.

-One EU leader made the surprise proposal that member states also followed the UK in expelling Russian diplomats after London sent 23 of them packing earlier this month.
+One EU leader made the surprise proposal that member states should also expel Russian diplomats after London sent 23 of them packing earlier this month.

-Diplomats declined to say who proposed it, but France, Nordic countries, Baltic states, and Poland showed interest in taking the step.
+Diplomats declined to say who proposed the move, but France, Nordic countries, Baltic states, and Poland showed interest in taking the step.
 "All of us, we're considering such measures," Lithuanian president Dalia Grybauskaite told press.

 Germany also threw its weight behind future EU sanctions over the Skripal incident.